sen-choi/melonland/README.md

 * The "MelonLand Forum" logo has a background image for color contrast
 * Margins added around quote boxes
 * Increasing padding around some elements
+* Parts of the background have been removed to be less distracting
+* Added a white outline around a black element on a purple background